harshita802/Hack2Hire/INSIGHTS.md

 ### Large Models

 Training large models, such as BERT-Large or T5, is computationally intensive and requires substantial GPU resources.
-These models can be slow to train and may exceed available memory, leading to increased training times and costs.
+These models are slow to train and exceeded available memory, leading to increased training times and costs.

 ### Overfitting in Smaller Models